 Most patients with mild COVID-19 recover without any specific treatment.
 So only supportive therapy such as antipyretics would be provided when necessary.
-Patients who are at risk of severe illness are encouraged to receive neutralizing antibody drugs for prevention.
-In case of respiratory failure, oxygen therapy along with antivirals, steroids(to control inflammation), immunomodulators, and neutralizing antibodies^{1} will be given.
+Patients who are at risk of severe illness are encouraged to receive neutralizing antibody drugs or oral antivirals for prevention.
+In case of respiratory failure, oxygen therapy along with antivirals, steroids(to control inflammation), immunomodulators, and neutralizing antibodies^{×1} will be given.
 And if not responding well enough, intensive care with mechanical ventilation might be an option.
 Establishment of treatment options described above seems to have resulted in low case fatality rates for the hospitalized COVID-19 patients.
 Be sure to consult your GP or nearby clinic in case you have fever, cough or symptoms suggestive of COVID-19.

-1 As of December 1st 2021, drugs approved for the treatment of COVID-19 in Japan include Remdesivir (Veklury®), Dexamethasone, Baricitinib (olumiant®), Casirivimab/Imdevimab (Ronapreve®), and Sotrovimab (XEVUDY®, newly approved as fast-track approval on September 27th, 2021).
+1 As of January 1st 2022, drugs approved for the treatment of COVID-19 in Japan include Remdesivir (Veklury®), Dexamethasone, Baricitinib (olumiant®), Casirivimab/Imdevimab (Ronapreve®), Sotrovimab (XEVUDY®), and Molnupiravir (LAGEVRIO®).